xiaods/concourse-tutorial/01_task_hello_world/README.md

 This is saying:

 1. I want to receive an input folder called `01_task_hello_world`.
-Given that we are running the task directly from the `fly` CLI, and we're running it from our host machine inside the `01_task_hello_world` folder, then the current host machine folder will be uploaded to Concourse and its content.
+Given that we are running the task directly from the `fly` CLI, and we're running it from our host machine inside the `01_task_hello_world` folder, then the contents of the current host machine folder will be uploaded to Concourse.
 2. I want its contents to be placed in the folder `.` (that is, the root folder of the task when its running)

 _A side note: If no `path` is specified for an input, then the contents of the input will be placed into a folder at `./<input_name>`, where input_name is the `name` of the input._